There’s a wealth of valuable material out there. And it’s all free.

 And if you just want new ideas to sharpen aspects of your management or personal professional effectiveness, please subscribe now.

-Declaration: This is my own new YouTube Channel.
+Declaration: This is my other YouTube Channel.

 Whether it’s a favorite you like to visit, or your own project, do let us know in the comments below.
 And when I update this round-up in a year or two, if it’s looking good then, I’ll include it in my listings.